artinmajdi/Thalamic-Nuclei-Segmentation/README.md

 * All data should be in the *.nii.gz format.

-* In case of training or automatic measurement of Dice & VSI on test cases, the input ground-truth labels, ROI masks and other **images of each subject need to be co-registered** (per-subject, no need for inter-subject registration).
+* Input ground-truth labels and the image for each subject should be co-registered** (per-subject, no need for inter-subject registration).

-* Image & labels within each subject should **have the same dimensions** (per subject, no need for whole database).
-This is, the number of voxels per dimension must be the same for all images of a subject.

-* Algorithm automatically resamples all images into the same voxel size
+* Algorithm automatically resamples & normalizes all images into the same voxel size and dynamic range

-* Make sure that the **ground-truth labels** for training and evaluation represent the background with zero or FALSE.
-The system also assumes that the task’s classes are indexed as one or TRUE
+* Make sure that the **ground-truth labels** for training and evaluation represent the background with zero/FALSE and foreground with one/TRUE.

 ### Prosecution Example
 #### Training